nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ## Problem case #3: conditional control flow across functions

-While we were able to work around problem case #2 in a relatively simple, if irritating, fashion. there are other variations of conditional control flow that cannot be so easily resolved.
+While we were able to work around problem case #2 in a relatively simple, if irritating, fashion, there are other variations of conditional control flow that cannot be so easily resolved.
 This is particularly true when you are returning a reference out of a function.
 Consider the following function, which returns the value for